 Treating an addiction is not simple.
 It requires flexibility and personalization that addresses different needs, feelings and individual belief systems.
 A rigid set of rules can seem too stifling, especially when it does not fit into a personal lifestyle or belief.

 A lack of flexibility limits the advancement of treating the root cause of the problem.
 The program does not work for everyone, but it does not make an effort to work for a larger number of individuals either.

 Forgetting the Goal

-A 12 step program does not always provide enough for individuals to recover from addiction for a lifetime.
+12 step rehab programs don’t always provide enough for individuals to recover from addiction for a lifetime.
 The reason is that it forgets that the ultimate goal of the program is recovery by providing the tools to fight against the problem.

 As changes occur to modernize thinking processes, the treatment programs need to change to keep up.
 Since studies have occurred since the program was first started, it should be incorporated into the treatment program.
 Unfortunately, many 12 step rehab programs forget that the goal is recovery based on real people and their individual needs.
 While the steps provide a guideline, it is easy to forget that it is only an outline that is designed to help individuals reach their final goal of giving up substance abuse.